 After the week is up, it should become a little more natural to only speak well of your spouse to them and others.
 But keep going!
 It will get more comfortable and more natural as time goes on.

-Find someone to help you if this is an area where you and your spouse struggle.
+If you criticize your spouse, find someone to help you stop.
 You may want to consider enrolling in one of our marriage coaching programs.
 We can help you get through this issue.
 Find out more about coaching on our Services page by clicking here!